Betti Numbers of Curves and Multiple-Point Loci: Introduction

-To avoid such exceptions, and guided by the results on Green's Conjecture stated above, it is very natural to impose a regularity assumption on the dimensions of Brill--Noether loci.
-Following \cite{lin-syz}, a curve $C$ of genus $g$ and gonality $k\leq \frac{g+1}{2}$ satisfies \emph{bpf-linear growth} provided we have the dimension estimates Bpf-linear growth holds for a general element of $\mathcal{M}_g(2,k)$, assuming $8 \geq g > (k-1)^2$, \cite{lin-syz}.
-The condition also appears implicitly in the well-known works of Martens--Mumford and Keem on the dimensions of Brill--Noether loci, \cite[Ch.\ IV]{ACGH1}.
+One major objective of this paper is to work out such a precise transversality assumption.
+Guided by Aprodu's results on specific Green's Conjecture \cite{aprodu-remarks}, and following \cite{lin-syz}, a curve $C$ of genus $g$ and gonality $k\leq \frac{g+1}{2}$ satisfies \emph{bpf-linear growth} provided we have the dimension estimates on the dimensions of Brill--Noether loci:

+The bpf-linear growth condition appears in well-known works of Martens--Mumford and Keem on the dimensions of Brill--Noether loci, \cite[Ch.\ IV]{ACGH1}.
 For low $k$, curves violating bpf-linear growth tend to be either plane curves or low degree covers of curves of low genus.
-Further, work of Aprodu--Farkas can be used to show that if $C$ is a curve of non-maximal gonality which can be abstractly embedded on a K3 surface and if, furthermore, the only line bundles computing the Clifford index are minimal pencils, then $C$ satisfies bpf-linear growth.
+Work of Aprodu--Farkas \cite{aprodu-farkas} implies that if $C$ is a curve of non-maximal gonality which can be abstractly embedded on a K3 surface and if, furthermore, the only line bundles computing the Clifford index are minimal pencils, then $C$ satisfies bpf-linear growth.
 See the Appendix for more on the bpf-linear growth condition.
-3pt

-Let $C$ be a canonical curve satisfying bpf-linear growth.
-A variational approach of Hirschowitz--Ramanan allows us to convert the problem of determining special Betti numbers of $C$ into a study of the geometry of moduli spaces and their effective cone, see \cite{hirsch}, \cite{generic-secant}.
-Bounds on the syzygies then come from computations of the order of vanishing of particular divisors.
+We may now state our first main result: \begin{thm} Let $C$ be a smooth curve of genus $g$ and non-maximal gonality $k \leq \lfloor \frac{g+1}{2} \rfloor$, satisfying bpf-linear growth.
+Assume the minimal pencils are in general position and have ordinary ramification.
+Then

+where $m=\# W^1_k(C)$. \end{thm} See Definition \ref{gen-position-def} for the precise definition of general position.
+Roughly speaking, we assume that there are no obstructions to deforming the minimal pencils, and further that there are no global relations amongst these pencils.

+Furthermore, we prove that, under the hypothesis of Theorem \ref{geo-thm}, all extremal linear syzygies arise from scrolls. i.e.\ there is a natural isomorphism

+where $X_{f_1}, \ldots, X_{f_m}$ are the scrolls associated to the minimal pencils, \cite[\S 2]{schreyer1}.
+The syzygies of the scrolls $X_{f_i}$ are explicitly described via the Eagon--Northcott complex, see \cite[\S 0.2]{lin-syz}.
+The above theorem thus provides an \emph{explicit} description of the syzygy space $ K_{g-k,1}(C,\omega_C)$.

+The assumption in Theorem \ref{geo-thm} that the pencils be in general position is required.
+For instance, the conclusion fails if $m=1$ but $W^1_k(C)$ is not reduced, \cite[Prop.\ 10]{SSW}.
+The conclusion further fails for a general curve of even genus and maximal gonality, in which case the minimal pencils fail to be in general position.